Why join us as a postgraduate?

 Students on any postgraduate taught programme take modular classes at the same level.
 Each module involves around 300 dedicated study hours: a mix of lecture and seminar time, preparatory reading and study, and researching and writing assignments.

-The full Master of Arts programme consists of four of these taught course modules and a short research dissertation.
+The full Master of Arts (MA) programme consists of four of these taught course modules and a short research dissertation.
 The Postgraduate Diploma programme consists of only the four taught course modules.
 The Postgraduate Certificate programme consists of two taught course modules.

 Students taking the MA programme full-time will complete in one year.
 For those not opting for full-time, students who are applying for the UK’s Postgraduate Student Loan are considered Part-Time and must complete the programme within two years.
 Those who are not applying for this service are considered Part-Time (Open Learning) students, and must complete the programme within five years.